- What are the hours of the school day?

 - How many pupils are there in each class?

-On average there are 25 pupils per class and four classes per year group.
-Setting (across five sets) is used in some subjects to allow for more personalised learning and smaller groups.
+On average there are 27 pupils per class and three classes per year group.
+Setting is used in some subjects to allow for more personalised learning and smaller groups.

 - What is the ratio of international pupils at the school?

 80% of our pupils are Spanish and 20% international, of whom approximately half are British and the rest are from all over the world.
 There are currently 48 nationalities in the school.

 The English National Curriculum.